FreezyEx/PreSale-Contract/README.md

 # PreSale Contract
-A contract to perfrom an automatic Pre-Sale
+A contract to perfrom a manual-claim Pre-Sale